MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 </div>
 <br>

-In this example, the *Tier n* owns the bike, builds the frame, and assemble the bike from components provided by various suppliers.
+In this example, the *Tier n* owns the bike, builds the frame, and assembles the bike from components provided by various suppliers.
 Here, a single suppler is considered, *Tier n+1*, who provides the bike drive train.
-The diagram below depicts how the geometry data workflow between *Tier n* and *Tier n+1* could look, but it is stressed this is only an example, and data sharing workflows will vary in design and complexity.
+The diagram below depicts how the geometry data workflow between *Tier n* and *Tier n+1* could look, but it should be stressed again that this is only an example, and data sharing workflows will vary in design and complexity.

 ```mermaid
 flowchart LR